-Palm Bay, Florida and the other breeder is located in France.
+Palm Bay, Florida.
 If your pup does not come from

-with a certificate and a number hand signed by the founder.
+with a certificate and a number, hand signed by the founder.
 If you purchase a pup without this certificate it is not a Blue Bay Shepherd.
 If a Blue Bay Shepherd is bred to anything other than another Blue Bay Shepherd it is a mixed breed.
 There are no legitimate Blue Bay Shepherds with out a certificate.
-If you see an animal for sale that someone is claiming to be a Blue Bay Shepherd ask to see the certificates of both parents.
-If they say the certificates are lost then call the founder at (561)-248-4610 as every single Blue Bay Shepherd born in the US or in France will have a registration number that can be verified.
+If you see an animal for sale that someone is claiming to be a Blue Bay Shepherd ask to see the certificate of the pup or of both parents.
+If they say the certificates are lost then call the founder at (561)-248-4610 as every single Blue Bay Shepherd born will have a registration number that can be verified.

 History of the Blue Bay Shepherd

 The Blue Bay Shepherd is a new breed in progress that I have been working on for over 20 years.
 The first litters were finally produced in March 2011.
 Some of the foundation animals are from European German Shepherds imported from a top breeder in France with bloodlines from Germany and Holland as well.
 They are a color known as “Blue” and very hard to find in the shepherd.
 It has been my dream for many years to develop a dog that would have the willingness to please, the loyal nature and trainability of a well-bred German shepherd with the extremely good health, loving nature and awesome beauty of their wolf ancestry.
 That has proved to be very difficult and at times a seemingly impossible thing to accomplish because finding just the right dog has not been easy.
 I always knew the German shepherd had most of what I wanted.

 While I love the look of the old style German shepherd like the Rin Tin Tin of the 1950’s TV